TD22057/insteon-mqtt/README.md

 This is currently under development.
 Here's what works so far:

-- basic Insteon devices (dimmers, on/off modules, modem, smoke bridge)
+- basic Insteon devices (dimmers, on/off modules, modem, smoke bridge, motion sensors)
 - download all link database (scenes) from each device and store locally
 - refresh device state on startup and download all link database if changes occurred.